Chapter 6

 When I make this mistake, I am taking the Bible as a legalistic

-I am subtly seeing God's Word as an object, not as an expression of
+this, I am subtly seeing God's Word as an object, not as an

 God knew that the Philippian jailer's household would be saved,